weterynarzfred/options/options.md

 - editable text in child options
 - display regular suboptions alongside option's children
 - allow more complex options to be created using the `optionsFunction`
+- display option's currencies in all of its children.